emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### LMArena Note

-If you reach a rate limit, you can either use another browser, enter incognito mode, or reset your cookies for LMArena (this will also reset your chat history).
+If you reach a rate limit in text or search modes, you can either use another browser, enter incognito mode, or reset your cookies for LMArena (this will also reset your chat history).
+If you are in image generation mode, keep in mind that after 3 generations every hour it will force you to log in with a Google account.
+If you reach a rate limit while logged in, you can still use the steps listed earlier while logged out but keep in mind that you will have to reset cookies every 3 generations.
+You could also log in with a different Google account in a different browser to use image generation more times with that account while still being able to use the other account in the other browser.

 ***